Antelope-IT/bluetooth-robot/README.md

 Health Warning
 ==============
-Please be aware that this project is still a work in progress and is incomplete - these are just first commits.
-As such, its not finished and therefore not fully implemented, and what code there is here probably doesn't all work.
-Worse than that I'm just learning Python so I'm not even an expert.
+Please be aware that this project is a work in progress.
+As such, its not finished in so far as while I am happy with the current functionality of the robot(buggy) and the ability to control it with the 8BitDo controller I am sure the code could be improved and simplified.
 That all said, you are welcome to use this code, borrow from it, and to learn from my mistakes, however I make no guarantees as to its functionality or suitability.
-You can't say I didn't warn you.
+As always, it works for me but YMMV.

 Status
 ======